-Dallas' Best Bakeries — 10 Sweet Picks From Highland Park to Oak Cliff | PaperCity Magazine
+Dallas' Best Bakeries — 13 Sweet Picks From Highland Park to Oak Cliff

 1129 N. Beckley Avenue

-A Bishop Arts gem, this bakery makes cookies, brownies and other treats from scratch and with local ingredients.
+A Bishop Arts gem, this bakery makes cookies, brownies, and other treats from scratch and with local ingredients.
 Opened in 2014 by Clyde Greenhouse, Kessler Baking Studio is located inside a small house with a charming fireplace mantel that displays all kinds of unique cookie jars.
 The menu is written out on the mirror above, while cookies are on display in jars.
 An outdoor patio provides a few seats and photo opportunities with a brightly painted “live love bake” wall.

-The menu includes all kinds of sweet treats like chocolate walnut and chocolate pecan brownies, blondies, cinnamon rolls and 30 kinds of cookies.
+The menu includes all kinds of sweet treats like chocolate walnut and chocolate pecan brownies, blondies, cinnamon rolls, and 30 kinds of cookies.
 These range from double chocolate espresso and trail mix to ginger honey and oatmeal cranberry white chip.
-The store also sells nuts, breads, cookie cakes and some gluten-free options.
+The store also sells nuts, breads, cookie cakes, and some gluten-free options.

 Society Bakery

-Opened in 2003, this Lower Greenville bakery has gained popularity through the show Dallas Cakes on the Food Network and getting named one of the Top 10 Cupcakes in America by Ellen DeGeneres.
-Society Bakery makes some incredible custom cakes, as well as cupcakes, cookies and specialty treats.
+Opened in 2003, this East Dallas bakery has gained popularity through the show Dallas Cakes on the Food Network and getting named one of the Top 10 Cupcakes in America by Ellen DeGeneres.
+Society Bakery makes some incredible custom cakes, as well as cupcakes, cookies, and specialty treats.

 Cake and cupcake flavors include banana chocolate chip, Boston Cream, carrot, Funfetti, Oreo, red velvet and so much more.
-The Dallas bakery also makes some great petit fours, chocolate and vanilla.
-A celebrity favorite, locals such as Kellie Raspberry and popular bands Grouplove and New Kids on the Block have ordered from the bakery.
+The Dallas bakery also makes some great petit fours, chocolate, and vanilla.